Complete Guide to Imports in Python: Absolute, Relative, and More

 Traceback (most recent call last): File "second.py", line 3, in <module> from numpy.sleep import sleep ModuleNotFoundError: No module named 'numpy.sleep'

-The quick solution to this problem is to create an empty file called __init__.py in the numpy folder:
+The quick solution to this problem is to create an empty file called __init__.py in our numpy folder:

-. ├── first.py ├── module_a │ └── third.py ├── numpy │ ├── __init__.py │ └── sleep.py └── second.py
+. ├── first.py ├── package_a │ └── third.py ├── numpy │ ├── __init__.py │ └── sleep.py └── second.py

 $ python second.py Sleep

 It is important to understand what is going on and not just through quick solutions to see whether they work to voercome the immediate problems.
 The quid is to know how Python looks for packages on the computer.
 The topic is complex, and Python allows a great deal of customization.
 The official documentation shines some light into the matter once we have experience.